 Those pressurising circumstances seem to fade away for a moment, as Sexton and Earls deliver calm and skilful contributions.

 After receiving the pass from Murray, Sexton has one final glance to calibrate his kick.

-He then drops the ball straight and true, focusing his eyes on the point of contact, slipping into a technique he has practised thousands and thousands of times.
+He then drops the ball straight and true, focusing his eyes on the point of contact between foot and ball, slipping into a technique he has practised thousands and thousands of times.